Continuous Patrolling and Hiding Games: Introduction

 \subsubsection{Hiding games}

 The first published example of a hiding game goes back to \cite{galeglassey1974}.
-The proposers gave a solution to the problem of hiding in a disc when the detection radius is $r=1/2$.
+The proposers gave a solution to the problem of hiding in the unit disc when the detection radius is $r=1/2$.
 Later, \cite{ruckle1983} considered in his book several examples of hiding games (hiding on a sphere, hiding in a disc, among others).
 Computing the value of hiding games is in general a very difficult task. \cite{danskin1990} improved substantially the resolution of the hiding game played on a disc, he called the cookie-cutter game.
-However the solution is not complete for small values of $r$ and no progress has been made since then, see also \cite{alpernetal2013} and \cite{washburn2014}.
-Hiding games in a discrete setting, when the search space is a graph, have also been studied, see \cite{bishopevans2013}.
+However the solution is not complete for small values of $r$ and no progress has been made since then, see also \citep{alpernetal2013} and \citep{washburn2014}.
+Hiding games in a discrete setting, i.e., when the search space is a graph, have been studied by \cite{bishopevans2013}.

-Games in which the payoff is the distance between the two points selected by the players, introduced by \cite{karlin1959}, have been extensively studied, consult \cite{ibragimovsatimov2012} and references therein.
+Games in which the payoff is the distance between the searcher and the hider, introduced by \cite{karlin1959}, have been extensively studied, consult \citep{ibragimovsatimov2012} and references therein.
 Although these games resemble hiding games to a certain extent, the lack of continuity of the payoff function in hiding games makes their analysis much more involved.

-Finally, ambush games can be seen as hiding games in which the players select not one, but several points in the unit interval, consult \cite{zoroaetal1999,bastonkikuta2004,bastonkikuta2009} for more details.
+Finally, ambush games can be seen as hiding games in which the players select not one, but several points in the unit interval, consult \citep{zoroaetal1999,bastonkikuta2004,bastonkikuta2009} for further details.